 How 5G will impact the economy

-It was in the 1980s when we’d made the leap to wireless mobile technology.
-It was what we now call 1G, or the 1st generation of wireless mobile technology.
+The time we spend on our mobile phones has risen drastically over the past couple of years.
+And so has the handset’s use case in our day-to-day lives.
+From ordering groceries to booking cabs, and a lot more, all in one gadget.
+You see, technology has drastically changed our lives – in an albeit subtle way.
+It was not until as recently as 2016/2017 that we started using food delivery apps like Swiggy and Zomato as much as we do now.
+It’s a similar story with essentials like Google Maps, and Uber/Ola, payment apps like PayTm, Google Pay, etc. But to understand where we are headed, let’s first look back at where we have come from.
+It was in the 1980s when we made the leap to wireless mobile technology.
+It was what we now call 1G or the 1st generation of wireless mobile technology.
 So the most basic use-case of our phone – which is to make calls – has its roots in 1G.
 Then came out 2nd generation or 2G.
 Along with calling people wirelessly, you could now send them messages and pictures.
 2G also had some basic internet capabilities.
 Next came 3G – an even faster technology that now made things like video calls possible – all wirelessly.
-And last but not the least, 4G came into being.
+And last but not least, 4G came into being.
 4G is estimated to be about 5-7 times faster than 3G – so it makes things like downloads, web access, streaming services, etc. incredibly quick.
 I’m not sure if you’ve discovered a pattern here yet, but each upgrade entailed speeds that were faster than what the previous generation offered.
 So, essentially, faster speed was what differentiated one from the other.

 5G – It’s more than just speed

 Okay, so what is 5G?
-Till now, improvement in the wireless network technology has managed to connect more and more people.
-Also, with the advent of 4G, connectivity between ‘things’ have also become a reality.
+Till now, improvement in wireless network technology has managed to connect more and more people.
+Also, with the advent of 4G, connectivity between ‘things’ has become a reality.
 Smart homes and smart speakers are examples of ‘things’ that 4G has made possible.
 With 5G, this will be taken to the next level.
 5G, operational at full capacity, is expected to virtually connect everyone and everything including but not limited to machines, objects, homes, cars and other devices.
 It will not only provide its users with extra speed but low latency, massive availability, high network capacity and a more uniform user experience.
-These new capabilities are expected to impact us in our day to day lives like never before.
+These new capabilities are expected to impact us in our day-to-day lives like never before.
 Not only that, it is expected to revolutionise entire industries for good.

 For example, self-driving cars.
 Though 4G has made self-drive cars a reality, it still does not have the capacity required for a seamless user experience with self-drive vehicles.
 Um.. for a car to drive itself, it requires a constant real-time inflow of data.
 With 5G, connected cars will also be able to communicate with other cars and roadside infrastructure, such as traffic lights.
 The capacity and speed of 5G will make these things possible.
 Quite cool, isn’t it?

-How will 5G be used?
+How will it be used?

 While looking to learn about 5G and its importance, I came across this interesting way of thinking about 5G and the impact it will create in the world around us.
-Before diving into the broad use-cases of 5G, I’d like to share the same…
+Before diving into the broad use cases of 5G, I’d like to share the same…

-Let’s look at the broad use-cases of 5G.
+Let’s look at the broad use cases of 5G.

-• Enhanced Mobile Broadband (eMBB): This is the basic improvement that we see across all different wireless mobile tech generations – speed.
+- Enhanced Mobile Broadband (eMBB): This is the basic improvement that we see across all different wireless mobile tech generations – speed.
 5G will be fast – very, very fast.
-With 5G, there will be enhanced indoor and outdoor broadband coverage and training/education will be much seamless than it already is over the current network arrangements.
-Augmented and Virtual Reality will also enter a whole new phase with much improved applications in gaming.
+With 5G, there will be enhanced indoor and outdoor broadband coverage and training/education will be much more seamless than it already is over the current network arrangements.
+Augmented and Virtual Reality will also enter a whole new phase with much-improved applications in gaming.
 5G will enable such a seamless experience for online shopping that you’d be able to cruise through your favourite stores in shopping malls using just your mobile handset.

-• Mission Critical Services (MCS): Mission Critical Services are those services that are absolutely critical for the operation of a unit or the entire organisation.
+- Mission Critical Services (MCS): Mission Critical Services are those services that are absolutely critical for the operation of a unit or the entire organisation.
 MCS represents a potentially huge growth area for 5G to support applications that require high reliability, ultra-low latency connectivity with strong security, and availability.
 Autonomous vehicles, drones, industrial automation, medical services like remote patient monitoring etc. are some of the areas which will see immense innovation once 5G comes into being.

 Opportunities and challenges that 5G creates